 There are inexpensive “off the shelf” leases available for sale in stores and on the Internet.
 Some of them aren’t all that bad, and some are prepared for the Ontario market.
 Given a good tenant and no problems, these will often work fine.
 But these are limited in that they are ‘one-size fits all, documents’ and unfortunately, things don’t always go smoothly.
-In contrast, Howard Nightingale is completely familiar with the laws that apply in Ontario, and will take the time to become familiar with you and your specific needs.
+In contrast, Howard Nightingale is completely familiar with the laws that apply in Ontario, and will take the time to become familiar with your specific requirements.
 The result is a tailor-made lease to protect you to the full extent of the law.

 Review and Advise on the lease

 Not every situation involves a new lease.
 You might have an agreement already in effect and need some advice due to a situation that has recently arisen, or you might have a lease in effect for many years and you simply want to check on its current, legal accuracy and effectiveness.

 On the other hand, you might be the lessee: tenants also assume risk when they sign a lease; accordingly Howard Nightingale will ensure that the lease is fair, that it contains standard legal protection and doesn’t introduce anything that could compromise the lessee during the term that the lease is in effect.
 Having a solid legal opinion both protects lessees and gives them peace of mind.